Create a new speech service

 5. In the 'Speech To Text (URL)' field, if you have a private speech-to-text deployment, enter the URL.

-1. If you are using Self-Signed certificates:
+1. Under Self-Signed certificates:

 1. From the 'Allow self-signed certificate for STT' field, select Enable to enable connection to the speech-to-text provider.